xcart/xcart-docs/_pages/kb_en/general_setup/gdpr.md

 order: 310
 published: true
 ---
-Since the amended [General Data Protection Regulation](https://en.wikipedia.org/wiki/General_Data_Protection_Regulation "Getting compliant with EU General Data Protection Regulation (GDPR)"), commonly known as GDPR, came into force on 28 May 2018, website owners in Europe and outside it have been forced to seek ways to comply with the new requlations on processing the EU residents’ personal data (collecting emails, monitoring site visitors behavior by IP, etc).
+Since the amended [General Data Protection Regulation](https://en.wikipedia.org/wiki/General_Data_Protection_Regulation "Getting compliant with EU General Data Protection Regulation (GDPR)"), commonly known as GDPR, came into force on 28 May 2018, website owners in Europe and outside it have been forced to seek ways to comply with the new regulations on processing the EU residents’ personal data (collecting emails, monitoring site visitors behavior by IP, etc).

 {% note info %}
 Before you start any changes in your online store, we advise that you should contact competent authorities.
 They can help with the audit and will also provide you with the list of the necessary changes that your business needs.